khosoongyang/khosoongyang/README.md

 I'm a cybersecurity student from Singapore interested in the intersection of **security, artificial intelligence, and automation**.

-I enjoy exploring both defensive and offensive security, from threat hunting and digital forensics to penetration testing, while experimenting with how AI can support analysts, streamline complex processes, and improve security workflows.
+I enjoy exploring both defensive and offensive security, from threat hunting and digital forensics to penetration testing, while experimenting with how AI can enhance technical workflows, solve complex problems, and augment human capabilities.

 ### 🔭 Currently Exploring